grantj-re3/HandyOtherDoco/Health/SleepAndInsomnia/Notes_HowToSleepWell.md

 ## Risks associated with [long term] poor sleep

 - Cardiovascular disease [associated with the heart and blood vessels]
-- Metabolic dysfunction [where the body has too much or too little essential substances]
+- Metabolic dysfunction [which causes the body to have too much or too little of the substances regarded as essential]
 - Cancer [where abnormal cells grow uncontrollably]
 - Excess hunger
 - Increased perception of pain